nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-Now that our network is no longer publicly accessible, let's start setting up a jump host:
+Our network is no longer publicly accessible, we can start setting up the jump host:

 ```
 # modules/jump_host/main.tf